The Century (apartment building): Site

-The Century is at 25 Central Park West in the Upper West Side neighborhood of Manhattan in New York City.
+The Century is at 25 Central Park West on the Upper West Side of Manhattan in New York City.
 The building occupies the western sidewalk of Central Park West (formerly Eighth Avenue) between 62nd Street to the south and 63rd Street to the north.
 The Century Apartments occupies a rectangular land lot with an area of 50208 ft2.
 The land lot has a frontage of 200 ft along Central Park West and 250 ft each along 62nd and 63rd Streets.
-15 Central Park West is immediately to the south,the Society for Ethical Culture School and 5 West 63rd Street are to the north, and Central Park is to the east.
+15 Central Park West is immediately to the south, the Society for Ethical Culture School and 5 West 63rd Street are to the north, and Central Park is to the east.

 The current apartment building replaced the Century Theatre (originally the New Theatre) at 25 Central Park West.
 The New Theatre, which had opened in 1909 to designs by Carrère and Hastings, was initially backed by many wealthy New Yorkers but it quickly became unprofitable.
 The theater had an ornate gray-and-gold interior with carvings and marble surfaces, as well as a large stairway and foyer.
 While the Century Theatre was architecturally acclaimed, its production history was marked by failures.
 The theater's original tenant had moved out within two years of the theater's opening, and the theater hosted flops and revivals for most of its history.
 By the 1920s, high-rise apartment buildings were being developed on Central Park West in anticipation of the construction of the New York City Subway's Eighth Avenue Line.